An American Crime: Production

 Principal photography took place in 2006.
 Most of the cast were completely unaware of the real Likens murder until after they read the script, which was based largely on actual court transcripts from the case.
 Catherine Keener originally turned down the role of Gertrude Baniszewski; however, after she could not get the story out of her head, she met with director Tommy O'Haver and agreed to do the film.
 Elliot Page was the only choice to play Sylvia Likens.

 Critical reception

 Review aggregator website Rotten Tomatoes reports that 43% of 14 critic reviews are positive for the film, with an average rating of 4.8/10.
-Ginia Bellafante of The New York Times called it "one of the best television movies to appear in years" and praised Catherine Keener's portrayal of Gertrude Baniszewski.
+Ginia Bellafante of The New York Times called it "one of the best television movies to appear in years" and praised Keener's portrayal of Baniszewski.